 Entering the field of play, the mixed zone or the warm-up is not permitted without official media accreditation.
 To apply for your media accreditation, please register prior an event.

-The deadline for accreditation application is one day before the event will start.
+The deadline for media accreditation can be seen under event page.
 Late registrations will not be considered.
 The accreditation cards are distributed during the official accreditation (please check the time and place at the event’s Outlines) and also on site in the venue.

 The registration is open for:

 Press-Officers (National Federations, Regions and Clubs)

 Please keep in mind: no shorts, no shirt without sleeves, no flip flops.

 For media and our national federations we offer a unique service: Non-Watermarked pictures in high resolution.

 After the registration process you can chose the event you wish to attend.
 NEW SERVICE: In the gallery you will find a special download link where you can download pictures without watermark and in high resolution.
 All EJU content is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC-SA 4.0) license.

 This license (BY-NC-SA) does not have specific support for media, but we are very willing to freely license our content to media.
 Reporters are free to use up to three attributed photos per story (with credit* and a link back to EJU) without contacting us and without specific permission.
 More generous licensing is readily available by contacting us, and we are almost always willing to grant media the same rights as non-commercial users.
 The images can be used: